Why choose A level sociology?

 How will A level sociology be delivered?

 The course is taught over two years through a mixture of classroom-based lessons, independent research, group discussions, and essay writing.
-Students will study three core units that cover key sociological themes and theories:
+Students will study three core components that cover key sociological themes, theories and research methods.

 Assessment

 Assessment is through three written exam papers taken at the end of the course.
-Each paper carries equal weighting toward the final grade.
+Each paper is 2 hours long, carries 80 marks, and contributes equally (33.3%) to the final grade.
 There is no coursework component.

 Progression